-A heart attack occurs when the heart muscle does not have enough blood or oxygen, such as when a blood clot develops from plaque in one of the coronary arteries.
+A heart attack occurs when the heart muscle does not have enough blood or oxygen, such as when a blood clot develops due to plaque in one of the coronary arteries.

 The formation of a blood clot is called coronary thrombosis.
-This clot, if it is big enough, can completely stop the supply of blood to the heart in that blood vessel.
+If a clot is big enough, it can completely stop the supply of blood to the heart in that blood vessel.

 A heart attack is a medical emergency that can result in death or permanent heart damage.
 If a person is showing symptoms of a heart attack, it is vital to call emergency services immediately.

-Treatment tends to involve making positive lifestyle changes, such as quitting smoking, adopting a healthy diet, and getting regular exercise.
+Treatment tends to involve making lifestyle changes such as quitting smoking, adopting a healthy diet, and getting regular exercise.
 Doctors may also prescribe medications to prevent the progression of CAD.

 However, some people may need to undergo medical procedures.

-Medications that people can take to reduce the risk or impact of CAD include:
+Medications that people can take to reduce the risk and manage the symptoms of CAD include:

 - Beta-blockers: A doctor may prescribe beta-blockers to reduce blood pressure and heart rate, especially among people who have already had a heart attack.
 This helps to “rest” the heart.

-- Nitroglycerin patches, sprays, or tablets: These relax the arteries and reduce the heart’s demand for blood, as well as soothe chest pain.
+- Nitroglycerin patches, sprays, or tablets: These relax the arteries, reduce the heart’s demand for blood, and soothe chest pain.

-- Angiotensin-converting enzyme inhibitors: These bring down blood pressure and help slow or stop the progression of CAD.
+- Angiotensin-converting enzyme (ACE) inhibitors: These bring down blood pressure and improve outcomes in many people with CAD.

-Surgical procedures can open or replace blocked arteries if they have become very narrow, or if a person’s symptoms are not responding to medications.
+Doctors may perform invasive procedures to open or replace blocked arteries if the arteries have become very narrow or if a person’s symptoms are not responding to medications.

-On rare occasions, a person may need a heart transplant.
-However, this is only if the heart has severe damage and treatment is not working.
+In rare cases, a person may need a heart transplant.
+However, this is the case only if the heart has severe damage and treatment is not working.

-Controlling blood cholesterol levels can help reduce a person’s risk of CAD.
-To better control blood cholesterol levels, consider:
+Managing blood cholesterol levels can help reduce the risk of CAD.
+To better regulate their blood cholesterol levels, people can consider: